 3. Premature babies cannot go to the breast until they are at 34 weeks gestation

 This is simply not true.
-Work in NICUs friendly to breastfeeding, especially in Sweden, have shown that babies can start taking the breast even by 28 weeks gestation and many are able to latch on and drink milk from the breast by 30 weeks gestation.
+Work in NICUs friendly to breastfeeding, especially in Sweden, have shown that babies can start taking the breast even by 27 to 28 weeks gestation and many are able to latch on and drink milk from the breast by 30 weeks gestation.
 Indeed, some babies have gone to full breastfeeding by 32 weeks gestation and a few even earlier.
 This means breastfeeding, not receiving breastmilk in a bottle or tube in the stomach.
-With KMC and early access to the breast, it can be done elsewhere as well.
+With KMC and early access to the breast, it can be done anywhere in the world, not just Scandinavia.

 See the following articles or refer your doctor to them: